Engee documentation

 n new New library: RF components

-Laid the groundwork for future library of blocks Engee for RF communications and radar system design.
+Laid the foundation for the future library of blocks Engee for the design of radio frequency communication and radar systems.

-The library will allow simulation of nonlinear RF amplifiers and modelling of memory effects to estimate gain, noise, even and odd order intermodulation distortion.
-You will be able to model RF mixers to predict mirror channel attenuation, mutual offset, heterodyne phase noise and constant component offset.
-And that’s not all the possibilities of the future growing library.
+The library will allow simulating nonlinear RF amplifiers and simulating memory effects to estimate gain, noise, and intermodulation distortions of even and odd order.
+You will be able to simulate RF mixers in order to predict mirror channel attenuation, mutual displacement, phase noise of the heterodyne and displacement of the constant component.
+And these are not all the possibilities of the future growing library.

 System objects: